InteractiveDataVis/Interactive-Data-Vis-Sp2020/tutorial5_geographic/README.md

 - [ ] Implement your own version of the map, using the us state geojson data provided in the [data folder](../data/).

 - [ ] Using your own lat/long dataset _OR_ the provided dataset for this exercise, [`usHeatExtremes.csv`](../data/usHeatExtremes.csv) (also in the [data folder](../data/)), add points to your map. *HINT:* since we're still in svg, we can just add circles to the map, like we've done before, but you'll need to [invert your projection](https://github.com/d3/d3-geo#projection_invert) to place them.
+- [ ]
+- [ ] Add mouseover behavior to each point, so its data updates state, and is displayed in our tooltip display.

 - [ ] Make intentional design decisions -- colors, sizes, axes, transitions, etc. should illustrate something interesting about or relevant to your data.